edwinjeon/NBA-Salary-Prediction/README.md

-# 🏀 NBA Salary Prediction with Regression and Deep Learning
+# 🏀 NBA Salary Prediction Through Regression and Deep Learning

 This project built three different models to predict NBA player salaries for 2025-2026 season based on traditional per-game statistics.
 Through these models, the goal is to explore how traditional stats correlate to player compensation and to build a simple and interpretable salary prediction model.